HaschekSolutions/opentrashmail/README.md

   - [ ] Make better theme
 - [ ] Configurable settings
   - [x] Choose domains for random generation
-  - [ ] Choose if out-of-scope emails are discarded
+  - [x] Choose if out-of-scope emails are discarded
+  - [x] Automated cleanup of old mails
   - [ ] Honeypot mode where all emails are also saved for a catchall account
   - [ ] Optionally secure whole site with a password
   - [ ] Optionally allow site to be seen only from specific IP Range